alexiscaspell/build-your-own-radar/README.md

 The application also supports private google sheets.
 For that you must have created a google service account and credentials associated with it in a token.json file (to create a service account see https://cloud.google.com/iam/docs/creating-managing-service-accounts).

 ## Docker Image
-I have released a dev-mode BYOR as a docker image for easy use.
+I have released a dev-mode BYOR as a docker image for easy use (runs a webpack-dev-server).
 The image is available in [DockerHub Repo](https://hub.docker.com/r/alexiscaspell/build-your-own-radar/).
 To pull and run the image, run the following commands.

 ```
 $ docker pull alexiscaspell/build-your-own-radar